noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.13.

 A figure showing trends in the total mass of giant kelp from 1984 - 2015, using the sea surface area covered by kelp as an indicator of kelp mass.
-Figure: [R. Miller/UCSB](https://msi.ucsb.edu/people/research-scientists/robert-miller)
+Figure credit: [R. Miller/UCSB](https://msi.ucsb.edu/people/research-scientists/robert-miller).

 ### Details